flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 })
 ```

 In the examples above, the middleware is used to perform operations on the request before it reaches the handler function inside the sub-router.

-See this [guide](../guides/routes-and-links.md) for using a middleware in vue components.
+But it can also be used directly on the [PluginRouter](#plugin-router) or the [AdminRouter](#admin-router).